ncatlab/nlab-content/pages/1/0/6/0/601/content.md

 * Marco Grandis, _Collared cospans, cohomotopy and TQFT (Cospans in Algebraic Topology II)_ ([pdf](http://www.dima.unige.it/~grandis/wCub2.pdf))

-## Co-tracing category interval object to the natural numbers
+## Cotracing category interval object to the natural numbers

 Let the ambient category be [[Cat]], let $I = \{a \to b\}$ be the standard [[interval object]] in [[Cat]] and let
 $pt = \{\bullet\}$ be the terminal category.